martinarosjorde-byte/netscan/README.md

 ## ⚠ Disclaimer

-NetScan Enterprise is intended for authorized internal network environments only.
+NetScan is intended for authorized internal network environments only.

 Do not scan networks without proper authorization.